verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 - If you have not already done so, download [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) from GitHub.
 - Unzip the installer `imagetool.zip` file so that you can access `bin/imagetool.sh`.
-- To make copying commands easier, define an environment variable for `WIT_HOME` that points to the folder where you installed WebLogic Image Tool.
+- To make copying commands easier, define an environment variable for `WIT_HOME` that points to the directory where you installed WebLogic Image Tool.
    ```shell script
     export WIT_HOME=/install/directory
    ```